pulp/crane/docs/index.rst

 Release Notes
 -------------

+3.0.0

+The 3.0.0 release of Crane adds support for the Docker v2 API manifest lists schema version 2.
+Crane now supports version 4 of the json data file produced by Pulp.
+The new version enables Crane to serve manifest lists.
+In order to decide to which manifest type to redirect the request, Crane looks for an optional accept header specified in the request and based on this information redirects whether to the manifest list or image manifest.

 2.2.0

-The 2.2.0 release of Crane adds support for the Dcoker v2 API manifests schema version 2.
+The 2.2.0 release of Crane adds support for the Docker v2 API manifests schema version 2.
 Crane now supports version 3 of the json data file produced by Pulp.
 The new version enables Crane to serve schema version 2 manifests.
 In order to decide to wich schema version to redirect the request, Crane looks for an optional accept header specified in the request and based on this